List of Fables characters: The Snow Queen

 Lumi eventually awakens when Ali Baba kisses Briar Rose, as seen in the comic Fairest.
 After killing and torturing all the goblins, who "dared to put their warty hands on her and dump her in a cart, like a bag of thrash", the Snow Queen, seeking vengeance on Briar Rose for putting her to sleep for years, sends her ice giants after Briar Rose, Noah and Ali Baba.
 Eventually, both are captured and taken to the Snow Queen.
 Instead of killing them, she asks the imp Noah to tell her the story of Briar Rose, as Lumi "is addicted to good stories".
 It is revealed that Lumi's actions while serving Geppetto were a result of Geppetto giving her his loyalty potions (the same ones he used to bind Pinocchio and all the other wooden soldiers to him) that made her utterly loyal to him.
 After being asleep for years, the spell has worn off, and she is gradually becoming a more sympathetic person.
 Ali Baba eventually realizes that he has no feelings for Briar Rose after all, but is in love with Lumi.
 Lumi discovers that she likes and is attracted to Ali Baba, and believes that love can grow from that.
 The two go back to Lumi's homeland, and start a new life together.
-Lumi would make an appearance in the Fairest graphic novel Fairest In All the Land, being round up among many female Fables who were possible targets of an unknown murderer.
-It was eventually revealed that the murderer was Goldilocks.
-Goldilocks murdered both Lumi and Ali Baba.
-Cinderella, unfortunately, could only pick half of Goldilocks' victims to resurrect.
+Lumi would make an appearance in the Fairest graphic novel Fairest In All the Land, being round up among many female Fables who were possible targets of an murderer named Goldilocks, who murdered both Lumi and Ali Baba.
+Cinderella could only pick half of Goldilocks' victims to resurrect.
 She choose Lumi because, although Cinderella never knew the Adversary, she saw Lumi as a victim at his hands.

 The Snow Queen has repeatedly shown a sharp mind and a cunning aptitude.
 Tall and quite beautiful, she is generally surrounded by an aura of cold, to the extent that it is usually snowing in her vicinity, often to the annoyance of those around her, not that any of them would dare say anything.
 She is capable of pulling in the winter weather surrounding her if she so chooses, but rarely does so.
 She commands legions of frost creatures, including giants.
 She seems to have either always known who the true leader of the Empire was or has known for quite some time, as she has been repeatedly shown as one of Geppetto's closest and most trusted allies.